 This one is pretty rare, but endometriosis can also cause painful bowel movements, as well as extreme constipation or diarrhea.
 Overall, this is a pretty unusual symptom, but about 15% of people with endometriosis suffer with bowel-related issues related to the disease.

 Most mild period side effects are caused by those prostaglandins we keep talking about.
-While they can be unpleasant and annoying to keep dealing with, they’re considered normal symptoms of your monthly cycle.
-The period symptoms we’ve described above are severe symptoms and not a normal or common part of menstruation, so if you’re dealing with anything similar to what we’ve talked about, it might be time to reach out to a doctor.
+While they can be unpleasant and annoying to keep dealing with, they’re considered normal symptoms of a monthly cycle.
+The period symptoms we’ve described above are severe symptoms and not a normal or common part of menstruation, so if your teen is dealing with anything similar to what we’ve talked about, it might be time to reach out to a doctor.
 Doing so will get you one step closer to alleviating the issue, so what’re you waiting for?

 Is Period Pain a Reason to Miss School?

 In short–absolutely.
 Did you know that in South Korea, there's actually a menstrual leave?
 Folks are permitted to take one day off a month due to painful periods.
 Legitimate period pain is a valid reason to call in sick to school, work, or anywhere else.
 Dysmenorrhea is a medical condition that deserves to be taken seriously.
 Furthermore, you're not alone.
 Painful periods cause over 20% of people worldwide to skip class.